iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_prefix_get(qdb_handle_t handle, const char * prefix, const char *** results, size_t * results_count)

     Searches the cluster for all entries whose aliases start with "prefix".
-The function will allocate an array of strings countaining the aliases of matching entries.
+The function will allocate an array of strings containing the aliases of matching entries.
 This array must be freed later with :c:func:`qdb_free_results`.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).